citp/privacy-policy-historical/a/ap/apl/aplia.com.md

-> *The following text is extracted and transformed from the aplia.com privacy policy that was archived on 2006-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060622180042id_/http%3A//aplia.com/support/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aplia.com privacy policy that was archived on 2007-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070618103854id_/http%3A//aplia.com/support/privacy.jsp) for the most accurate reproduction.*

-# Aplia: Privacy Notice
+# Aplia: Technology Supporting the Econ and Finance Classroom: Aplia Privacy Notice

+Aplia Privacy Notice

 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our current online information practices and the choices you can make about the way your information is collected and used.
 To make this notice easy to find, we make it available on our homepage.

 What We Will NOT Do With Your Personal Information
 Aplia will NOT do the following with your personal information:

   * We will NOT sell your personal information, such as your name, email address or street address, to third parties.
   * We will NOT use your email address to send you marketing materials.

 When We Collect Your Personal Information